 'Powerful tradecraft': how foreign cyber-spies compromised America

-REUTERS: Speaking at a private dinner for tech security executives at the St. Regis Hotel in San Francisco in late February, America's top cyber defense chief boasted how well his organizations protect the country from spies.
+SAN FRANCISCO: Speaking at a private dinner for tech security executives at the St Regis Hotel in San Francisco in late February, America's top cyber defense chief boasted how well his organisations protect the country from spies.

-Yet even as he spoke, hackers were embedding malicious code into the network of a Texas software company called SolarWinds Corp, according to a timeline published by Microsoft and more than a dozen government and corporate cyber researchers.
+Yet even as he spoke, hackers were embedding malicious code into the network of a Texas software company called SolarWinds, according to a timeline published by Microsoft and more than a dozen government and corporate cyber researchers.

 A little over three weeks after that dinner, the hackers began a sweeping intelligence operation that has penetrated the heart of America’s government and numerous corporations and other institutions around the world.

-Secretary of State Mike Pompeo said on Friday Russia was behind the attack, calling it “a grave risk” to the United States.
+Secretary of State Mike Pompeo said on Friday (Dec 18) that Russia was behind the attack, calling it “a grave risk” to the United States.
 Russia has denied involvement.

 Much remains unknown - including the motive or ultimate target.